-TBI: an acquired injury to the brain that is caused by sudden external physical force (Brain Injury Association of America, 2015).
+TBI: an acquired injury to the brain that is caused by sudden external physical force.
 TBI can be caused by a forceful blow to the head, (e.g. a hit with a fist or an object), severe shaking of the brain (e.g. whip-lash), or anoxia, a loss of oxygen to the brain (e.g. strangulation).